Hendrick42/ha-hafele-mqtt-integration/README.md

 - ✅ Light control (on/off, brightness)
 - ✅ Status polling to keep device states up to date
 - ✅ Configurable polling intervals
-- ✅ Support for groups and scenes (optional)

 ## Installation